 “Malicious social engineers aren’t necessarily very technical people but they’re crafty and clever in the way they think,” said Michele Fincher, COO of Social Engineer, a consulting firm that offers and training in social engineering.

 Social engineering generally isn’t about technical-know how.
 “It’s about what connects you to others, what makes you curious and angry and what might make you act without thinking,” she explained.

 Phishing accounts for 77% of all socially based attacks; targeted businesses lost $43,000 per account, according to Social Engineer.

 Impersonation-based attacks resulted in individuals losing $4,200 on average, highlighting that physical security remains an important part of a business cyber strategy.

 Businesses should provide employees training and education to counter these attacks, said Rachel Tobac, creative director at the nonprofit Women in Security and Privacy, a group that works to advance women in privacy and security careers.

-- Train all employees, but especially those most isolated within the company, like interns or those not in direct contact with clients over the phone, as these targets can potentially be the entry point.
+- Train all employees, but especially those most isolated within the company, like interns or those not in direct contact with clients over the phone, as they can potentially be the entry point.

 - Develop a solid social media strategy to reduce the risks of open source intelligence revealing information that can be used to authenticate or implement a malicious attack.